haowang1992/haowang1992.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third year PhD candidate co-supervised by Pro.
+I am going to work as an Engineer in Huawei.
+I obtained PhD degree at Xidian University in 2021, co-supervised by Pro.
 Wei Liu and Prof. [Cheng Deng](http://see.xidian.edu.cn/faculty/chdeng/) at [Xidian University](http://www.xidian.edu.cn/).
 Before that I obtained my B.S. degree from [Hangzhou Dianzi University](http://www.hdu.edu.cn/) in 2015.

-Email: Hao.Wang AT uts.edu.au
+Email: hwang_xidian AT 163.com
-Lastest Update: 05/16, 2018
+Lastest Update: 22 June, 2021

 News
 ======
+* 2021-06: I obtained my PhD Degree!
 * 2021-04: One paper accepted by IJCAI 2021.
 * 2020-08: One paper accepted by TIP.
 * 2020-04: One paper accepted by IJCAI 2020.